5 Screen-Free Activities to Keep Your Kid Busy

 In this day and age, kids are used to the delete key so writing actual physical letters helps them to slow down and think about what they want to say.
-It’s a sweet surprise for the recipient and a learning experience for your child to show appreciation for the people in their life.
+It’s a sweet surprise for the recipient and a learning experience for your kid to show appreciation for the people in their life.
 Aside from loved ones like friends and family, they could also write a letter to people who have a job they are interested in, politicians, neighbors, public figures, and so on.

 3. Creating a country